-In the Project Explorer view, locate the asset you want to use as the basis for an asset template. П View the details to verify that this is the correct asset.
-In the Project Explorer view, right click that asset and click "Copy".
-Right click the folder where you want the new asset template to reside and click "Paste".
+- In the Project Explorer view, locate the asset you want to use as the basis for an asset template. - View the details to verify that this is the correct asset. - In the Project Explorer view, right click that asset and click "Copy". - Right click the folder where you want the new asset template to reside and click "Paste".
 You can place it in the Asset Templates folder or one of the subfolders.

 The asset appears in the specified location.
-In the Project Explorer view, click the new asset template to display its details.
-Make any changes necessary so that it can be used to quickly create assets.
-Click the Save icon in the toolbar.